radian-software/straight.el/README.md

 The filesystem watcher runs in the background and uses `nohup` to fork out and survive Emacs termination.
-The invocation of `nohup` itself logs to `*straight-watcher*`, but that will almost certainly just be empty.
-You really want to look in `~/.emacs.d/straight/watcher/nohup.out` which has the watchexec output.
+The invocation of `nohup` itself logs to `*straight-watcher*`, and includes log lines that tell you it has forked successfully, as well as pointing to the watchexec log file, which is `~/.emacs.d/straight/watcher/nohup.out`.
 You might see warnings or fatal errors here.
 We should really be reporting those proactively but we don't currently.

 The most common cause that the filesystem watcher doesn't work, for me at least, is the virtualenv gets bricked.
 This seems to happen every time I upgrade Python versions, no matter what operating system I'm on.
 Thanks Python.
-You can always `rm -rf ~/.emacs.d/straight/watcher/virtualenv` and it'll get re-created next Emacs startup.
-We really have to auto-detect and repair that.
-If this is the failure condition you should see a Python related error in `nohup.out`.
+However this case should be caught proactively by `straight.el` and reported in the echo area during startup.
+You can run `C-u M-x straight-watcher-start` to delete and recreate it.

 It's also possible you have a wrong (or just different than expected) version of watchexec, maybe the command-line options we are passing.